dhk919/hello-world/README.md

 # hello-world
-Just a loser tryng to complete the tutorial.
+Just a loser trying to complete the tutorial.